Updated May 30th, 2017

 What changes make the 2018 Audi Q5 different?

-When it premiered for model-year 2009, the Q5 took the burgeoning premium-compact crossover SUV market by storm.
-It became Audi’s top-seller virtually overnight as shoppers flocked to its compelling combination of passenger and cargo room, top-notch driving dynamics, and an interior design that would be at home in a much more expensive vehicle.
+A full redesign, including a fresh body on a new underskin structure, plus updates to powertrains, safety, and technology.
+These sweeping changes launch the second-generation of this German automaker’s most popular vehicle.
+When it premiered for model-year 2009, the Q5 took the burgeoning premium-compact-crossover SUV market by storm.
+It became Audi’s top seller virtually overnight as shoppers flocked to its compelling blend of passenger and cargo room, top-notch driving dynamics, and an interior design that would be at home in a much more expensive vehicle.

-Why should I wait for the 2018?
+Why should I buy a 2018?

-Should I buy a 2017 model instead?
+Should I wait for the 2019 model instead?

-Will the styling be different?
+Is the styling different?

 Any mechanical changes?

 Yes, to engines, all-wheel-drive systems, and suspension.
 Gone is the Q5 3.0T model, with its 272-horsepower supercharged V-6.
 Discontinued as well is the 2017 Q5 gas-electric hybrid model.
 The engine in the 2018 Q5 2.0T range is again a 2.0-liter turbocharged four-cylinder, but now with 252 horsepower and 273 pound-feet of torque, increases of 32 and 15, respectively.
 Instead of an 8-speed automatic transmission, it now pairs with a 7-speed dual-clutch automatic.

 The effect of this upgraded 2.0T powertrain is highly satisfying.
 If you’re aggressive with the throttle coming away from a stop, it can suffer the slightest lag before delivering real power, but acceleration is strong thereafter.
 Audi quotes 0-60 mph in 5.9 seconds.
 That’s good for this size vehicle with this sort of powertrain and is a full 1.1-seconds quicker than the previous Q5 2.0T.